Photo of Terry Connolly by P.G. Misty Sheehan.

 They raised cows, horses, chickens and pigs and lived off the land, selling pickles as a cash crop.
 In 1938, Hubert sent for his love, Willie Eva Phillips, who was part Indian, and they were married.
 They got along well with their neighbors, except in church, where the minister gave a sermon about Black Sambo.
 They then designated a piece of their own land to build a church for their extended family.

 This is where Connolly was born and raised.
 He went to Wellston Elementary School then graduated from Brethren High School with dismal grades, due to his lack of interest.
-Learning made more sense to Connolly at West Shore Community College, in Ludington, and later at Grand Valley State University, where he did extremely well.
+Learning made more sense to Connolly at West Shore Community College in Scottville, and later at Grand Valley State University, where he did extremely well.
 While there, General Motors offered him a job as a security guard in a work-study type of arrangement, so he could finish his degree in accounting, which he did.

 He wasn’t interested in being a CPA as, at that time, only about three percent of CPAs were Black.
 After 14 years as a security guard at GM, Connolly was promoted to the accounting division.
 Eventually, he took a special course in engineering provided by the company and retired as an Engineering Technician from GM.